 Starting the day with a healthy breakfast is important and this muesli with figs does just that.
-The ingredients are all very nutritious and to top it off it is very filling.
+The ingredients are all very nutritious and to top it off it is a very filling meal.

 The Middle East has thrived on figs and has used them in their cooking and to help heal many health concerns.